 Since my long sojourn in Asia as a grad student, I have been an on-and-off meditator.
 Through my friends Adam Angle and Francisco Varela, who had founded the Mind and Life Institute to foster dialogues between the Dalai Lama and scientists, in 1990 I organized a round on the topic of health and emotions, which became the edited book Healthy Emotions.
 A decade later, I organized a second dialogue on the question of what makes an emotion destructive, which I narrated in the book Destructive Emotions.

-I’m continuing to write in the home where my wife Tara and I live in the hills of Massachusetts.
+I’m continuing to write in the home where my wife Tara and I live in New York.
 My two sons from an earlier marriage both are nearby, as are my grand-children.

 While a bio like this focuses on one’s public life, I find that over the years my private life has grown increasingly important to me, particularly as the years allow me to spend less time running around and more time just being.
 I find more and more that what satisfies me has little to do with how well one or another book does—though the good works I participate in continue to matter much.